 An Individual Retirement Account (IRA) is a personal savings plan that consists of your contributions and earnings plus certain amounts rolled over from pension plans.
 In general, your contributions were taxed when you made them and are not taxed by New Jersey when withdrawn.
 Interest, dividends, rollovers from tax-free pension plans, and earnings credited to an IRA are taxable when withdrawn.

 Distributions from an IRA are most commonly taken in a lump sum or withdrawn over a period of years.
 When you receive a lump sum of the entire balance in a traditional IRA account, you must report the amount not previously taxed.
-The taxable portion of the lump-sum distribution must be included in your income in the year you receive it.If you rollover a lump-sum distribution into another traditional IRA or other eligible plan, do not report the rollover on your New Jersey return if the rollover qualifies for deferral for federal tax purposes.
+You must include the taxable portion of the lump-sum distribution in your income in the year you receive it.If you rollover a lump-sum distribution into another traditional IRA or other eligible plan, do not report the rollover on your New Jersey return if the rollover qualifies for deferral for federal tax purposes.
 The rollover must be made within the 60-day period after distribution.

-- View information on Roth IRAs, including information on conversions to Roth IRAs.
+View information on Roth IRAs, including information on conversions to Roth IRAs.